airnativeextensions/nativeextensions-documentation/docs/firebase/setup/configuration-files.md

 There are two ways to configure an application.

-- Using a packaged plist file on iOS and packaged resources (custom resources ANE) on Android;
+- Using a packaged plist file on iOS and packaged resources on Android;
 - Manual configuration passing in values at runtime.

 The first method is the preferred method as it ensures your application is always correctly configured.

 The second method will rely on a function call from your code which can be delayed and may cause some errors in background and initialisation operations particular with analytics.
 You may find Analytics doesn't work at all using the manual method.

 We highly suggest you use the first method whenever possible.
-It does require slightly more work on Android however it ensures your application is always running with the correct configuration.
-However if you are willing to sacrifice some functionality it is easier to use the manual method of initialisation.
+It does require slightly more work however it ensures your application is always running with the correct configuration.

 ## Configuration Files